brouhaha/scangler/README.md

 ## Building from source

-The program requires Qt 6, which requires C++ 17.
-It has been tested with the GCC 11.2.1 compiler and Qt 6.2.3.

-Make sure `qmake` is the right executable for use with qt6.
-It's possible that the qt6 qmake might be installed under another name, e.g. on systems that allow parallel installation of multiple major versions of qmake.
-If necessary, substitute the correct name or path for Qt6 qmake in the command listed below.
+The program is written in C++ 17, and requires:

+- Qt 6.2.3 or later
+- GCC g++ 11.2.1 or later
+- SCons 4.4.0 or later

 To build:

-- `cd src`
-- `qmake`
-- `make`
+- `scons`

-The resulting executable is named scangler.
+The resulting executable is `build/posix/scangler`.